classgraph/classgraph/classgraph-classpath/README.md

 fixes are to add `io.github.toolfactory:narcissus` to the classpath (an optional dependency of `classgraph-base` that reads fields natively), or to open the relevant module with `--add-opens`.

+Both of those are workarounds applied at the wrong end.
+The real fix is to ask the maintainers of the classloader to expose its full classpath through a public method or field, and it is worth
+asking: the JDK is progressively restricting the use of JNI, and the warning printed when a native library is loaded without `--enable-native-access` is scheduled to become a hard error, at which point Narcissus will not load unless the JVM is launched with that flag.
+Once that happens, neither workaround works out of the box, and only a public accessor on the classloader does.

 ## License

 MIT.
 See [LICENSE-ClassGraph.txt](../LICENSE-ClassGraph.txt).